Lower Bounds for Number-in-Hand Multiparty Communication Complexity, Made Easy: Introduction

+We will come back to the latter two models in Section \ref{sec:application}.
 It is interesting to note that despite the large number of upper bounds (i.e.\ algorithms, communication protocols) in the above models, very few lower bounds have been proved in any of those models, likely because there were few known techniques to prove such results.

 A further application of the message-passing model could be for Secure Multiparty Computation: in this model, there are several players who do not trust each other, but want to compute a joint function of their inputs, with each of them learning nothing about the inputs of the others players except what can be learned from the value of the joint function.
 Obviously, any lower bound in the message passing model immediately implies a lower bound on the amount of communication required for Secure Multiparty Computation.
 For more on this model, see e.g. \cite{MPC_survey}.